StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW CATALOGS.md

 > **NOTE**
 >
 > SHOW CATALOGS returns external catalogs to users who have the USAGE privilege on that external catalog.
-If users or roles do not have this privilege, this command returns only the default_catalog.
+If users or roles do not have this privilege on any external catalog, this command returns only the default_catalog.

 ## Syntax